 “Take control of when you send and receive email messages.”

-Cost: From free to $50 a month (a personal account with unlimited tracked emails is $5 a month).
+Cost: From free to $50 a month (the free account is good for 10 messages/month, while a personal account with unlimited tracked emails is only $4.99/month).

 Boomerang is a super-easy-to-use tool for scheduling emails and organizing your inbox.
 This is something many extensions offer – usually as one feature of many.
-If all you’re looking to do is control when you send emails, track who’s opening them, and get reminders to help you organize your email communications, inbox, and life, Boomerang will do the trick.
+If all you’re looking to do is control when your emails go out, track who’s opening them, pause your inbox, and get reminders to help you organize your email communications, inbox, and life, Boomerang is more than sufficient.

-Boomerang users also get access to “Respondable,” an “assistant” that uses artificial intelligence to help you send better emails.
+Boomerang users – even the free accounts – also get access to “Respondable,” a virtual assistant that uses artificial intelligence to help you send better emails by analyzing millions of messages and making suggestions as you write in real-time.

 “Run your entire business from your inbox.”